 - Due to high levels of blood and urine sugar (glucose) in diabetes.

-- Sexual intercourse – Women who are sexually active are more likely to urge urethral infections than women who aren’t sexually active.
+- Sexual intercourse – Sexually active Women are more likely to urge urethral infections than women who aren’t sexually active.

-- Many men of adulthood suffer from increased urination thanks to enlarged prostate and in many ladies of adulthood, tract shrinkage and bladder isn’t completely empty.
+- Many men of adulthood suffer from increased urination thanks to enlarged prostate and in many ladies of adulthood, tract shrinkage and bladder aren’t empty.

 - Urine catheterization: people that have urine inside the catheter are more susceptible to tract infection.